YoSheep/cve/PHPGurukul Small CRM in PHP V4.0 crmadminmanage-tickets.php SQL Injectin.md

 ## DESCRIPTION

-* During a security assessment of the *Small CRM in PHP*, a critical SQL injection vulnerability was identified in the /crm/admin/manage-tickets.php file.
-The flaw arises from insufficient validation of the aremark parameter, which is directly inserted into SQL statement.
-Exploitation of this flaw allows unauthenticated attackers to inject arbitrary SQL statements, gain access to sensitive data, escalate privileges, and potentially gain control of the application environment.
-Immediate remediation is strongly advised to mitigate the risk of exploitation.
+* A time-based blind SQL injection vulnerability exists in *Small CRM in PHP V4.0* within the /crm/admin/manage-tickets.php component, due to improper handling of the aremark POST parameter.
+The application directly concatenates unsanitized user input into SQL queries without using prepared statements, allowing remote, unauthenticated attackers to manipulate database queries.
+Successful exploitation can lead to unauthorized access to sensitive data, modification of database contents, and potential full compromise of the application environment, posing a severe threat to confidentiality, integrity, and availability.

 ## Vulnerability Details and Proof of Concept (PoC)